-- The adoption and application of fisheries improvement projects (FIPs) as a tool to promote stock sustainability.
+Som the thorubic antiapplication of the led who rovement projects (FIPs) as a tool to promote stock sustainability.
 The lobster fishery is undergoing through the FIP with desirable results.
-The lobster Bench Marking and Tracking Tool (BMT) index has moved from 23% in 2010 to 78% in 2016. - The development of fishery specific management plans.
+The lobster Bench Marking and Tracking Tool (BMT) index has moved from 23% in 2010 to 78% in 2016.

+- The development of fishery specific management plans.
 WWF has supported the Kenya government through an allinclusive process to develop tuna, lobster and prawn fishery management plans.
 The plans are now at various stages of implementation. - Innovative fishing technologies and practices.
 WWF as part of promoting sustainable near shore tuna fisheries management and development has undertaken some trials on artisanal tuna pole & line fishing in Lamu in collaboration with the State Department of Fisheries, the KMFRI and the International Pole & Line Foundation.
 This has inspired the Kenya government as part of the implementation of the Blue Economy Initiative to invest some more resources in promoting this fishing technology.
 Plans are underway to procure some Pole & Line Tuna fishing boats for the fishing communities. - COMRED is working closely with the State Department of Fisheries to develop the Vanga-Shimoni Co-management area plan.
 The Kenya Coast Development Project (KCDP) supported the development of the plan.

-- Sustainable marine fisheries development - Some good progress has been made here.
-WWF has worked closely with key government agencies, the private sector and local fishing communities and other CSOs to promote sustainable fisheries management and development. - CANCO, ECO-Ethics, COMRED, CORDIO-East Africa and East Africa Wildlife Society among others are also implementing a number of marine fisheries interventions. - WWF has also been working with national and regional fisheries management bodies to ensure improved governance of shared fisheries resources and the conservation of critical marine ecosys tems and other connected ecosystems such as mangroves and coastal forests. - CANCO with the financial support from the Swedish Society for Nature Conservation (SSNC) to implement a project on promoting local stewardship and social accountability for sustainable small scale fisheries and management of marine resources in coastal Kenya.
+- CANCO with the financial support from the Swedish Society for Nature Conservation (SSNC) to implement a project on promoting local stewardship and social accountability for sustainable small scale fisheries and management of marine resources in coastal Kenya.
 The project is to build the capacity of the local fishing com munities in lobbying and advocacy for improved fisheries policy and inclusion in key decision-making process. - CORDIO-East Africa and Wildlife Conservation Society (WCS) as well as the Nature Conservancy are contributing to the knowl edge and science of fisheries, including assessing the various fishing practices and their impacts on the target and non-target species. - At regional level, WWF is working closely with the Kenya government and the Indian Ocean Tuna Commission (IOTC) and the South West Indian Ocean Fisheries Commission (SWIOFC) to ensure that the parties adopt and implement effective tuna fisheries conservation and management measures.
 Kenya is a member of SWIOFC and the IOTC.
 SWIOFC with the support of WWF and member states is currently developing the regional Minimum Terms & Conditions for Fisheries Access as well as the SWIO fisheries accord.
 A draft protocol on MTC has been prepared and now ready for adoption by the SWIOFC member states.
 WWF is supporting Kenya with the ratification of the Ports States Measures Agreement (PSMA).
 The PSMA has since been approved by the cabinet and now with the national Parliament - At national level, WWF implements projects on fisheries and marine ecosystems conservation, building the capacity of artis anal fisheries, conservation of key species such as the marine sea turtle and lobster fisheries